 Problem: I can’t turn my MacBook Air on

-- If your MacBook is truly off and refuses to turn on, then check for any power problems.
-Cover the basics first.
-Is your battery charged?
-Does your laptop work when the power cord is plugged in?
+- Check for power issues: If it’s truly off and refuses to turn on, cover the basics first.
+Is the battery charged?
+Does your laptop work with the power cord plugged in?
 Does a different power cord work?
-This indicates a problem with your battery or power cord.
-You should also disconnect everything (including your mouse, mobile devices, etc.) from your MacBook and see if that helps fix the problem.
+This indicates a problem with the battery or power cord.
+Try disconnecting everything (mouse, mobile devices, etc.) to see if that helps fix the problem.

 Problem: My screen isn’t working